hpi-swa-teaching/SqueakIssueIntegration/packages/IssueIntegration-Core.package/IIGitHubIssueManagement.class/README.md

-A GitHubIssueIntegration is the IssueManagement for GitHub issues.
+A GitHubIssueManagement is the IssueManagement for GitHub issues.
+It uses a GitHubApiClient to connect to the GitHub API.